 - Clinical Teaching is more commonly referred to as “Student Teaching” and is what most Universities offer Education Majors.
 It typically takes 14 weeks and is an unpaid apprenticeship-type of effort where you are paired with a teacher in that teacher’s classroom.

 - The Intern Certificate offers you immediate classroom experience as a full-time full-salary teacher.
-Before you enter the classroom you are required to pass a subject-area proficiency exam, complete 150 hours of training in teaching and classroom management strategies and 30 hours of classroom observation.
+Before you enter the classroom you are required to pass a subject area proficiency exam, complete the Teachworthy training modules and 30 hours of classroom observations.

 Can I start Teachworthy at any time?

 None.
 We take all candidates that have a heart for kids and a desire to be in the classroom and prepare them to be extraordinary educators.

 Is there a specific calendar of activities that I need to complete on a time line?

 Yes!
 We accept applications throughout the year and teaching positions are waiting to be filled now.

 Can I start the program even though I’m still in college?

 Ideally, we want candidates to be fully prepared to enter the classroom with all the resources and knowledge they need to be successful and have these elements complete:

 – Testing – You will have a module to help you step through the self-paced process of preparing for your content certification exam.
 The state requires that candidates demonstrate “test readiness” before being granted test permission, so allow yourself enough time to complete the review process.
 You will also need to check the Pearson site to see if your test has limited offerings so you can plan accordingly.